OliverButlerSU/OliverButlerSU/README.md

 # **`Oliver Butler (Student/Software Engineer)`**

-I am a 2021 Computer Science student at the University of Southampton.
-I enjoy puzzles, board games and programming.
+## 🎓2021 Bsc Computer Science Student at the University of Southampton.

 #Languages